Free Drinking Water to Government Schools

 - Whilst not all TDS are harmful to humans, having a little is actually common and makes water more palatable, it is necessary to address the levels to ensure the safety for human consumption.

 The water treatment facility at Gokuldham Nar became operational in the year 2008 and is managed by nine staff with responsibility for maintenance of the equipment, delivery of the water to the surrounding villages and overall operations of the plant.
 The plant has a capacity to filter 2,000 litres of water per hour, and since its inception, the Campus has been supplied over 1.5 million litres of water to and over 7,000 students in 22 government schools and in seven villages.
 Water provided to schools and students is totally free of cost, with only a very low affordable charge made to those in surrounding villages.
 All the water supplied and the equipment is subject to strict quality control and maintenance processes daily.

-The water treatment facility uses an industry recognized method of filtering and purifying water called reverse osmosis after being purified by four filters.
-Additional measures taken at Gokuldham include passing the water through a carbon filter and an ultraviolet (“UV”) light which eliminates any final micro organisms that may exist in the water after reverse osmosis.
-The water is then pumped to a storage tank and ready for distribution and consumption.
+The water treatment facility uses an industry recognised method of filtering and purifying water called reverse osmosis (“RO”), after being purified through four separate filter processes.
+The full process also includes the water going through a carbon filter and an ultraviolet (“UV”) light to eliminate any final micro-organisms that may still exist in the water after reverse osmosis.
+The water is ultimately pumped to a storage tank and ready for distribution and consumption.
 The modern facilities combined with trained staff at the water treatment plant ensures that the best drinking water is provided to students and all members of the community in surrounding villages.